-Establishing the appropriate caloric deficit for fat loss is, again, by far, the most important thing for a cut to be successful.
+Establishing the appropriate calorie target to create a deficit is the mainly important for a for fat loss cut to be successful.

 Your goal is to hit a 15-25% daily/weekly calorie deficit, on average, over the long run.
 If you’re more overweight, the deficit can be more aggressive; vice versa as you get leaner.

 * Further Reading: